LostFocusRemedies/vit/README.md

 The idea is to simulating entering a "timeline mode" in Maya by pressing a shortcut.

 ## Tools used
-Using Python 3.11, to run in Maya 2025.
-For the parsing I'll use pyparsing for the moment, as it comes in with maya, and it should handle the project scope well.
+Using Python 3.11, to run in Maya 2025. ~~For the parsing I'll use pyparsing for the moment, as it comes in with maya, and it should handle the project scope well. ~~ Actually using regex, as it keeps the code so much more readable than pyparsing!

 ## Ideal behaviour

+### == Opt.1 ==
 On the press of a shortcut, let's say `ALT + G` you invoke a very small promptDialog (probably written in cmds to keep compatibility to a maximum, at the cost of looks fo course).
 On Pressing `ENTER` the command gets executed.
 Alternatively, similar to certain Vim's commands, some commands won't require pressing `ENTER` when CAPITALIZED.
 Obviously this behaviour will eb possible for commands that don't require an argument.

 For example: `g 100` will require `ENTER` cause it needs to know to which frame to bring you, but the command `ge` (goto range end bound) can simply be entered as `Ge` and it will execute wihtout the need to press `ENTER`.
-Otherwise, the DSL could maybe understand that if no explicit argument is needed, then also no `ENTER` is needed, and that coudl be interesting too.
+Otherwise, the DSL could maybe understand that if no explicit argument is needed, then also no `ENTER` is needed, and that could be interesting too.

 ```bash
 ┌──────────────────────────────┐
 │r 50:120                      │
 └──────────────────────────────┘
 ```

+### == Opt.2 ==

+Another option could be to implement an actual `vit mode` in Maya.
+This can be done using [Event Filter](https://doc.qt.io/qt-6/eventsandfilters.html#event-filters).
+That could be interesting, but it's something I'll have to study a bit before trying to implement it.

+And, on a second thought, the whole input system should actually be different.
+At the moment I'm designing vit to receive a string, and parse it, then with a switch chose the right command.
+But in a mode system, I'd imagine the commands to be parsed 'on the fly'.
+For example: in Blender, you press `g` to enter `grab mode` (move tool in blender lingo) then you press `5` and it'll move the object 5 units relative to the current view, then if you press `x` it'll constrain the movement to the x axys, and if you press `-` it'll adjust to a negative value.

+The way I'm designing vit right now would expects to receive `gx-5` as a string and then it'll execute the command at once.

+## Features

+- [x] Lex imput commands
+- [ ] Parse Commands
+- [ ] Maya commands
+- [ ] Maya GUI -

 ## Core Concepts